mountaineerbr/shellChatGPT/man/README.md

 To continue from an old session, either **/sub** or **/fork.** it.
 The dot means the current session.
 The shorthand for this feature is **/.**.

-It is also possible to `/grep [regex]` for a session.
+It is also possible to \`/grep \[regex\]’ for a session.
 This will fork the selected session and resume it.

 If “`/copy` *current*” is run, a selector is shown to choose and copy a session to the tail of the current history file, and resume it.
 This is